 TOP REVIEWS: “Lovely room with an outside deck that we enjoyed for a glass of wine in the evening.
 Also, the complimentary breakfast was fabulous.”

 The Brickhouse Inn offers 17 beds in 15 rooms with one private suite and building.
 The main house was built in 1898 and the adjacent Welty House is circa 1830.

-There is a private garden and patio in the back and beautifully decorated rooms.
+This bed and breakfast in Gettysburg features a private garden and patio in the back and beautifully decorated rooms.
 Gas log fireplaces in some rooms adds to the historical ambiance, and the outside walls of the Welty House show scars from the Battle of Gettysburg.

 Great location to watch the annual Remembrance Day Parade from the porch.
 Ghost tours and food tours can be scheduled here.